Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/09-external-power.md

 :::note
 When changing the default power supply, any stirring calibration and pump calibrations will need to be updated.
-Also, the `initial_duty_cycle` under `stirring` in the configuration may need to change.
+Also, the `initial_duty_cycle` under `stirring.config` in the configuration may need to change.
 :::

 :::caution